 - Patients on clozapine are required to get weekly blood tests for the first six months and then every two weeks to monitor white blood cell levels.

 - Quetiapine is similar to clozapine in its ability to reduce psychosis without causing significant worsening of motor symptoms.
-However, it does not cause agranulocytosis and is therefore the first choice for many clinicians.
+However, it does not cause agranulocytosis and was therefore the first choice for many clinicians until the FDA approved pimavanserin.

 Risperidone and Olanzapine